About Denver's Ballpark District

 Ballpark General Improvement District (GID)

 In 2019, a General Improvement District (GID) formation study was launched.
-It was gaining momentum and would have engaged both business and residential properties, but the effort was delayed due to the COVID-19 pandemic.
+A GID is an area where both residential and commercial properties are taxed through property taxes to fund neighborhood improvements.
+It was gaining momentum, but the effort was delayed due to the COVID-19 pandemic.

-In 2024, a renewed effort to create a Ballpark GID to start in 2025 is underway.
-The GID has the full support of the Ballpark Collective RNO board of directors, Colorado Rockies, many businesses, social service providers, and residents.
-The Downtown Denver Partnership, various city agencies including Mayor Mike Johnston and Councilman Daryll Watson's office have been engaged in the process.
+In 2024, a renewed effort grew out of the RNO to create a Ballpark GID to start in 2025.
+With the full support of Ballpark Collective RNO board of directors, Colorado Rockies, many businesses, social service providers, and residents a working group was formed.
+The Downtown Denver Partnership, various city agencies including Mayor Mike Johnston and Councilman Daryll Watson's office were engaged in the process.

 About the GID